 Here’s a simple (if unpleasant) fact of life: At some point, your computer will die.
-You’ll go to turn it on, the screen will turn a weird color and everything that you’ve been saving on that computer will be lost to the world.
+You’ll go to turn it on, the screen will turn a weird color, and everything that you’ve been saving on that computer will be lost to the world.

 It gets me stressed out just thinking about it.

 And because this a fact of life, there’s nothing you can do to prevent it.
 That is, you can’t prevent your computer from dying—but you can prevent your information from being lost.
-And, quite probably, you from disappointing your clients.
+And, quite probably, you disappointing your clients.

 If you are not using an automatic backup program on your computer, you must start using one.
 Now.
 (Well, finish the article—then get to it!)

 An automatic backup program will run in the background and save any changes that you make to documents.
 Why is this so important?
-Well, chances are, if you’re manually backing up the files on your computer to an external hard drive or cloud or something like that, you only do it once in a while.
+Well, chances are, if you’re manually backing up the files on your computer to an external hard drive or cloud or something like that, you do it only once in a while.
 Or less frequently, if you’re kind of lazy about that stuff like I am.

 But automatic software is backing up your files regularly and then dumping the old versions to save space.
 So, say, you wrote the most genius copy of your life one night and the next morning your computer is dead.
 You can visit the software company’s site and retrieve the last saved version of your copy.
-Now, depending on when the back-up ran, it might not be the absolute last version of your work—but it’s certainly better than nothing, isn’t it?
+Now, depending on when the backup ran, it might not be the absolute last version of your work—but it’s certainly better than nothing, isn’t it?

 So, go now.
 Set up automatic backup and protect yourself from the inevitable!

-Your turn!
 Has your computer ever died in the middle of a big project?
 Tell us about it in the comments below!

-Last Updated on October 27, 2022
+Last Updated on October 25, 2023

 It’s also worth mentioning Dropbox (no, I don’t work for them and I’m not on commission).
 If you change your default save folder in (e.g.) Microsoft Word to your Dropbox, each autosave will save in real time to your Dropbox.
 If you pay for a Dropbox account it also saves (I think) 30 days’ worth of previous versions of a file, so you’re definitely able to ‘roll back’ to find that great copy the next morning!